 In 2017 a new assessment system was designed and introduced to be able to carefully pinpoint exactly where our children are up to and what they need to work on in every curriculum subject.
 The curriculum was monitored again and further tweaks have recently been made in order to ensure it met the needs of the children currently at the school.
 With a large amount of children joining us from Romania, we felt it essential to build an understanding of this culture into our learning.
 We also worked on developing British Values, SMSC and Right Respecting Schools into our curriculum via assemblies , celebrations and special events.
 Our maths evolved further and more training was delivered to all members of staff to be able to teach the new curriculum.
 Our teaching of English also evolved and the teaching of writing through high quality children's books was introduced using 'The Power of Reading'.

 In early 2019 we have started work on relaunching our curriculum and updating topics.
 We have done lots of work on the three areas of a curriculum; the Intent, the Implementation and the Impact.
-We are also taking part in teacher research projects this term on how we can maximise the children's ability to remember the knowledge they are learning in the long term.
-Teachers will conduct their own studies and feed back to each other during the summer term.
+We are also taking part in another teacher research projects this term on how we can maximise the children's ability to remember the knowledge they are learning in the long term.
+Teachers will conduct their own studies around cognitive science and then present and feed back to each other during the summer term.
 We have re-launched and modernised our topics, including the addition of vegan cooking into our scheme of work.
 Our trips have been updated and we have included trips to all religious places of worship across the curriculum.
 We have done a lot of work on our mental and physical health and we have recently been given a bronze award for mental health and well-being.
 We have just been awarded with Heritage School status due to all the historical work we are doing- we are thrilled!
 Our work on British Values is as strong as ever and children cover topical themes during assemblies each week.